LLM: Application Process

 • LL.M. in Entertainment, Arts, and Sports Law

-Applicants may be admitted to the program during either the Spring or Fall term.
-The priority deadline are November 1 and May 1.
-Part-time enrollment and option in Intensive English (https://admissions.law.miami.edu/academics/llm/intensive-english-llm/) are available.
+Applicants may be admitted to the program during the Fall term.
+Spring semester enrollment is possible at the Director’s discretion.
+The priority deadline is May 1.
+Part-time enrollment and option in Intensive English are available.
 A JD from an ABA-approved law school or a foreign law degree equivalent may be used to meet the admission requirements.

 • LL.M. in Estate Planning (Heckerling)